-These animals are similar to their relatives that don’t live in the desert, with the difference being that they can resist without water for a long period of time.
-The Bighorn sheep is the state animal of Nevada.
+The Desert Bighorn Sheep are similar to their relatives that live in non-deserted areas, with one significant difference.
+These animals can resist without water for a long period of time.
+BTW: The Bighorn Sheep is the state animal of Nevada.

 I thought they were already accustomed to people, since there are thousand of tourists visiting this place every day of the year – but the sheep definitely looked scared.

 It’s incredible to see their ability to climb the steep, abrupt rock walls, even in zones that do not offer too much grip…

 Here they are, already up high on the rocky hill.
 It was difficult to see them between bushes of the same color – they were just blending into the environment!

 The Bighorn sheep were trying to hide from the aggressors